Biden promotes administration's rural electrification funding in Wisconsin

 “It isn’t a luxury; it’s now a necessity, like water and electricity,” Biden said at the La Crosse Municipal Transit Utility in June 2021.
 “And this deal would provide for it for everyone, while bringing down the cost of internet service across the board.”

-White House Deputy Chief of Staff Natalie Quillian told reporters Wednesday previewing Biden’s trip that, “when he returns tomorrow, he will have delivered on so many of those promises.”
+White House deputy chief of staff Natalie Quillian told reporters Wednesday that when the president returns to Wisconsin, “he will have delivered on so many of those promises.”

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.